skellis46/embodied-camera/embodied-camera-application-proposal.md

 >One of the most dangerous aspects of cell phone divided attention is that affected individuals remain oblivious to their poor performance.
 Strayer et al. (2006) reported that cell phone participants were unaware of the conversation’s detrimental effects because the participants felt that they performed fine even though they had just displayed problems (see also Lesch & Hancock, 2004).
 Similarly, many individuals with whom we have talked feel they can perform divided attention tasks such as using a cell phone and driving.
 However, we cannot trust these claims because people are not aware of the things they miss because of inattentional blindness.
 Simons and Chabris (1999) noted that when participants were shown what they had missed because of inattentional blindness, they were surprised that they could have missed it.[@hyman_did_2009 p.605]

 what can these specialists offer? other ways of being with the device? alternative corporealities, postures, options. corporeal Sensitivity to the device? why would we want this?

+>As if part of a dance improvisation, any tool gathers it’s meaning only within a sphere of activity and consequently reconfigures the parameters of meaningful activity in that environment.[@kolcio_somatic_2005 p.107]

+-- what might be alternate parameters of meaningful activity in the bodily-smartphone 'environment'?

+"heightened awareness of the context, coupled with accountability in action"[@kolcio_somatic_2005 p.106]

 Quantitative and qualitative research on smartphones and our _embodied lives_ has focused on the idea of the quantified self,[@lupton_quantified_2016] and the ways in which "Smartphone Sensing Methods" are able to track social behaviours, physical activity and mobility patterns.[@harari_smartphone_2017].
 Adjust this sentence -- also about attention.